SeanNeedham/sql-supply-chain-analysis/README.md

 ## Executive Summary

-- Overall OTIF was 37.37%: 6,162 of 16,487 eligible completed order lines arrived on time and in full.
+- Only 37.37% of eligible completed purchase-order lines arrived on time and in full: 6,162 of 16,487.
+This is a line-level measure, not the share of whole orders delivered successfully.
-- S027, S014, S041 and S006 had the four lowest supplier OTIF rates, from 23.77% to 27.22%.
-Together they accounted for £121.7m, or 7.91%, of total procurement spend and 12.40% of failed OTIF order lines in 2026.
+- S027, S014, S041 and S006 had the weakest delivery results, from 23.77% to 27.22%.
+Together they supplied £121.7m of purchases and accounted for 12.40% of failed delivery lines in 2026.
+Their 7.91% share of total spend covers a longer period, so the two percentages should not be treated as directly comparable.
-- Monthly OTIF for these four suppliers fell sharply from January 2026.
-The timing gives Procurement a defined period for investigation; the delivery data does not establish the cause.
+- Performance for these four suppliers dropped sharply from January 2026.
+Procurement has a clear period to investigate, although the delivery records alone cannot explain what changed.

 ## Insights Deep Dive